 Step 1: Field-Skinning

-I’ll field-skin coyotes to avoid packing them out.
-In my backpack I carry several pairs of latex gloves, a couple of sharp smaller-size pocketknives, a dogcollarchoke chain (sold at any local pet store) and a small-game skinning gambrel (can be found online at all trapper supply stores), which makes the job of field-skinning much easier.
+Field skinning coyotes avoiding needing to pack them out.
+Carry several pairs of latex gloves, a couple of sharp smaller-size pocketknives, a dogcollarchoke chain (sold at any local pet store) and a small-game skinning gambrel (can be found online at all trapper supply stores).
+These things make the job of field-skinning much easier.
 You can almost always find a tree, metal T-post or H-type brace in many of the areas you hunt in.
 Just slide the gambrel over a T-post or use the dog chain to attach the gambrel to a tree or H-brace, etc.

 - Start with the coyote laying on his back.
 Make your opening cuts on the inside of the back legs along the color line of the fur from the feet all the way to center of the coyote’s anus area.
 Skin close around the genitals and anus, then on down the center of the tail.
 Cut down the tail about 3 or 4 inches.

 - You can use the two small pocketknives (blades closed) as a tail puller, placing one knife on each side of the tailbone and sliding them down together toward the tip of the tail.
 It takes some practice, but you’ll get it down.

 - Now that the coyote is essentially opened like the end of a pillowcase, hang it by the tendons on the hind legs just below the knee on the gambrel, toes up.
 Next, begin pulling the hide down and away from the carcass, starting on the tail side first, and pull the hide straight down about 5 to 10 inches.

 - Then move to the stomach side and carefully “punch” your way down and around both sides of the carcass, until you come between the front legs and shoulders by the base of the neck.
 Try to keep the tail portion of the hide held up toward the back legs a bit; it will help as you work your hand down.